alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * military aircraft and helicopters, vessels of war, armoured fighting vehicles and other weapons platforms
 * any equipment which might be used for internal repression

-## Trafficking, brokering and arranging sales or movements
+## Brokering and arranging sales or movements

-Trafficking and brokering ("trade controls") can include anything that helps to transfer items from one non-EU country to another.
+Brokering (known as 'trade controls') can include anything that helps to transfer items from one non-EU country to another.
 For example:

 * arranging or negotiating contracts
 * arranging or providing freight or transport services
 * arranging intra company transfers
 * drop shipping

-###Goods that you can't traffick, broker, arrange sales for or move
+###Goods that you can't traffick, arrange sales for or move

 There's a ban on ["Category A" goods](http://www.legislation.gov.uk/uksi/2008/3231/schedule/1/made), including: